AstarNetwork/astar-docs/docs/learn/zkEVM/faq.md

 ### What is the value of Astar zkEVM for ASTR token holders?

-Astar zkEVM uses $ASTR in three new ways: the gas fee for tooling, in the burning mechanism with the zk sequencer, and incentivizing the network aggregator.
+Astar zkEVM uses the ASTR token in three new ways: as the gas fee for tooling, in the burning mechanism with the sequencer, and burning incentivized tokens to the network aggregator.
+This model will be evaluated on our testnet to maximize the value for ASTR holders.
+The final design is subject to change based on analysis from testing the model.

 <Figure caption="Astar zkEVM Value" src={require('./img/astar-zkevm-value.png').default } width="65%" />